Ministry of State Security

-Rumour has it that the house was used by the Gestapo in the time of National Socialism.
+Rumor has it that the Gestapo used the house in the time of National Socialism.
 In April 1945, shortly before the end of the Second World War, the American army moved into the “Runde Ecke” quarters, temporarily.
-A few months later Leipzig was handed over to the Soviet military administration and the building apparently became the property of the Soviet occupying force and was used by the Soviet secret service, NKVD, and the predecessor of the Stasi, “K 5”.
+A few months later, Leipzig was handed over to the Soviet military administration, and the building became the property of the Soviet occupying force.
+It was used by the Soviet secret service, NKVD, and the predecessor of the Stasi, “K 5”.
 In 1950, the building became the district headquarters of the Stasi until 1989.

-Today the Leipzig office of the Federal Commissioner for the Records of the Ministry for State Security of the GDR (Bundesbeauftragte für Stasiunterlagen, abr.
-BStU) uses a large part of the building for archiving Stasi files and doing research on them.
+Today the Leipzig office of the Federal Commissioner for the Records of the Ministry for State Security of the GDR Bundesbeauftragte für Stasiunterlagen, (BStU) uses a large part of the building for archiving Stasi files and doing research on them.
 There are ten kilometers of files in the building!
-Any citizen can request a search to determine whether the Stasi had a file on him, and can inspect it, if one exists.
+Any citizen can request a search to determine whether the Stasi had a file on him, and can inspect it if one exists.

-Listening and surveillance devices, counterfeit stamps, badges and passports, equipment for opening mail, a disguise workshop and body-scent archives – these are just some of the manifold artefacts of the Stasi displayed by the Citizens Committee in the permanent exhibition of contemporary history, called “Stasi – Power and Banality”.
-The original working material of the Stasi documents its history, structure and methods of operation, using the Leipzig district headquarters as an example.
-They are supplemented by selected photographs and documents.
+Listening and surveillance devices, counterfeit stamps, badges and passports, equipment for opening mail, a disguise workshop and body-scent archives – these are just some of the numerous artifacts of the Stasi displayed by the Citizens Committee in the permanent exhibition of contemporary history, called “Stasi – Power and Banality.”
+The original working material of the Stasi documents its history, structure, and methods of operation, using the Leipzig district headquarters as an example.
+Selected photographs and documents supplement them.

 You can also see the faithful reproduction of a cell from the former Leipziger Stasi-detention for prisoners awaiting trial.
-The entrance area is dedicated to the history of the Peaceful Revolution which overcame the 40-year dictatorship.
-Another part of the exhibition is concerned with the death penalty in the GDR, which from 1960 onwards was carried out in Leipzig for the entire GDR.
+The entrance area is dedicated to the history of the Peaceful Revolution, which overcame the 40-year dictatorship.
+Another part of the exhibition is concerned with the death penalty in the GDR, which from 1960 onward, was carried out in Leipzig for the entire GDR.

-A tour of the exhibition “Stasi – Power and Banality” brings home to the visitors how the SED developed its surveillance state and how it systematically robbed GDR citizens of their basic rights.
+A tour of the exhibition “Stasi – Power and Banality” brings home to the visitors how the SED developed its surveillance state and how it systematically robbed GDR citizens of their fundamental rights.
 The exhibition is designed to create an awareness of the significance of the achievements of the Peaceful Revolution.
-The Citizens Committee wants to sensitize the young generation specifically, who no longer know life in the GDR from their own experience, to the dangers of dictatorship and wants to encourage them to act democratically.
+The Citizens Committee wants to sensitize the young generation specifically, who no longer know life in the GDR from their own experience to the dangers of dictatorship and want to encourage them to act democratically.

-The museum is a place of warning, commemoration and learning.
+A museum is a place of warning, commemoration, and learning.
 It has also become established as a much-visited site of political and cultural discourse.
-The Citizens Committee regularly offers discussions, film evenings, readings, and numerous other events in the “Round Corner”.
+The Citizens Committee regularly offers discussions, film evenings, readings, and numerous other events in the “Round Corner.”

 Ministry of State Security (MfS) Memorial Museum, Leipzig